-The NEBOSH General Certificate (NGC) is assessed with a written exam for NG1 and a practical assessment for NG2.
+The NEBOSH General Certificate (NGC) is assessed through an online open-book assessment for NG1 and a practical assessment for NG2.
 You must successfully pass both units within 5 years to achieve the full qualification.

 To get a successful pass mark for each of the units, you have to be able to show an understanding of the key concepts and their practical application by producing comprehensive, relevant answers.

 If you have received a fail or referral in a NEBOSH General Certificate unit exam, you can either:

 You can resit a failed unit providing you do so within 5 years of your first successful unit being issued.
 If you haven’t yet passed a unit, the 5 year time frame won't apply until you have successfully achieved a unit.

 If you want to resit a unit you have passed with the aim of achieving a higher mark, you can do so providing it is within the specified 5 year period.
 You must inform NEBOSH of your intention to do so within 20 days of the date the result was issued.

 You can resit your NEBOSH General Certificate exam throughout the year at one of our 17 training venues across the UK.

 If you feel your result doesn’t match your reasonable expectations, you can appeal to get your unit remarked by submitting an Enquiries About Results (EAR) form within 20 days of the result being issued.
 Be prepared that this could also result in you being issued a lower mark than original.

 The NEBOSH Examiners Reports available on the NEBOSH websit offers insight into the key areas that learners commonly underperform.